MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 Spawns as part of the progressive enemy spawns.
 One spawns on each side, with a Solar shield.
 When a side's Centurion dies, they spawn a {{ site.data.destiny.raids.ron.special_enemies.planet_colo}} on their side's planet plates.

 #### **{{ site.data.destiny.raids.ron.special_enemies.planet_colo}}**
 A miniboss Minigun Colossus.
-Spawns in sets of two when their side's Honored Centurion dies.
+Spawns on each plate after the Centurion dies, respective of the side that it spawned from.

 #### **{{ site.data.destiny.raids.ron.bosses[0].full_title }}**
 Boss.
-Has the Incendior moveset, in addition to the following special attacks:
+As per every Destiny raid boss, he's immune to all damage until damage phase.
+Has a health gate per plate which requires additional testing to determine how it works.
+Has the Incendior moveset and hitboxes, in addition to the following special attacks:

 ##### **{{ site.data.destiny.raids.ron.bosses[0].special_attacks[0].name }}**
 Wipe attack.
 Cast upon running out of time in the plate phases, inputting the wrong planets in the Inner Plate Phase or after resolving damage phase {{ site.data.destiny.raids.ron.bosses[0].enrage }} times.
 Presumably also cast during Final Stand if the DPS check fails.

 ##### **{{ site.data.destiny.raids.ron.bosses[0].special_attacks[1].name }}**
-Cast upon switching alignment during the damage phase (```The Explicator shifts focus```).
+Cast upon taking enough damage during damage phase or presumably taking more than 7 seconds to trigger his health gate.
+Upon cast, he switches alignment - (```The Explicator shifts focus```).
 Creeps from the boss towards the first activated plate corresponding to his alignment or, presumably, the center plate otherwise.
 After being cast 3 times, damage phase ends and the Outer Plate Phase starts.

 ## Weekly Challenge: Crossfire
 Challenge currently unavailable.